-All financial assets are initially recorded at fair value and designated upon inception into one of the following three categories: amortized cost, FVTPL and FVTOCI.
+All financial assets are initially recorded at fair value and designated upon inception into one of the following three categories: amortized cost, FVTPL, and FVTOCI.

-The Company's cash and cash equivalents, short-term investments, restricted cash and accounts receivables are recorded at amortized cost.
+The Company's cash and cash equivalents, restricted cash, and accounts receivables are recorded at amortized cost.

 Financial assets classified as FVTOCI are measured at fair value with unrealized gains and losses recognized in other comprehensive income (loss).
-The Company's long-term investments in equities acquired in 2017 and prior years are classified as FVTOCI and long-term investments in options are classified as FVTPL.
-The Valor options which were exercised into shares in the year ended December 31, 2018 were designated as FVTPL.
+The Company's long-term investments in equities acquired in 2017 and prior years are classified as FVTOCI, and long-term investments in options are classified as FVTPL.
+The Valor options which were exercised into shares in the year ended December 31, 2018, were designated as FVTPL.

-(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the Years Ended December 31, 2018 and 2017 (Expressed in Canadian dollars)
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the Years Ended December 31, 2019 and 2018 (Expressed in Canadian dollars)